-In accordance with the transition provision IAS 20 Accounting for Government Grants and Disclosure of Government Assistance and IAS 8 Changes in Accounting Estimates and Errors, the Company has accounted for the change in accounting policy by adjusting the opening balance of each affected component of equity for earliest prior period presented and the other comparative amount.
+In accordance with the transition provision IAS 20 Accounting for Government Grants and Disclosure of Government Assistance and IAS 8 Changes in Accounting Estimates and Errors, the Company had accounted for the change in accounting policy by adjusting the opening balance of each affected component of equity for earliest prior period presented and the other comparative amount.

-The prior period balances highlighted above have been corrected by restating each of the affected financial statement line items for prior periods.
-See Note 26 for the summary of impacts on the Company's financial statements.
+The prior period balances highlighted above were corrected in the financial statements for the year ended 31 December 2021 and prior years by restating each of the affected financial statement line items for prior periods ended 31 December 2020 and prior years.